knurl/bigbang/README.md

 ### Homebrew

-You will need to have Homebrew installed (on MacOS), (or your favourite Linux package manager, if you're on Linux), and python.
+You will need to have Homebrew installed and python.
 To install Homebrew, follow the instructions at the top of [the Homebrew page](https://brew.sh).
 Once this is done, you'll have access to an executable called `brew`:

 ```
 ~/git/demosvc % which brew